Cost-of-living payments revealed for certain Nottinghamshire homes through Household Support Fund

 “Demand for such support has increased, but budgets of housing authorities have decreased.”

-Coun John Cottee, portfolio holder for communities, was due to approve the fund allocation this week.
+Coun John Cottee (Con), portfolio holder for communities, was due to approve the fund allocation this week.

 It will then be distributed to eligible households throughout the winter, with no dates for the fund’s distribution provided at this stage by the authority.